PrinceMagbanua/threejs-cgi-editor/README.md

 Open http://localhost:5173 (or the shown port).
 Upload a GLB and the JSON, then (optionally) an HDR.

 ## Usage
+- Upload flow
+  - GLB: renders immediately.
+If the GLB contains `KHR_materials_variants`, the Color dropdown is active.
-- Variant: choose a combination from the Variant dropdown (built from JSON)
+  - JSON: enables the Variant dropdown (combinations built from `conditions.variant` + `optionPackToggle`).
+A hint appears if only GLB is loaded.
+  - HDR: overrides the default environment map; cached for refreshes.
+- Variant: pick a combination to apply JSON-driven visibility.
-- Color: choose a material variant from GLB `KHR_materials_variants`
+- Color: choose a material variant from GLB `KHR_materials_variants`.
-- Outliner: toggle visibility per node; selection pulses the mesh emissive
+- Outliner: toggle visibility per node; selection pulses the mesh emissive.
+- Overrides: manual visibility changes are temporary; on variant change the variant visibility is applied first, then your overrides are re-applied.
-- Clear Cache: clears cached GLB/JSON/HDR and restores default HDR
+- Clear Cache: prompts for confirmation, clears cached GLB/JSON/HDR and names, and reloads the page.

 ## Deploy to GitHub Pages
 - Push to `main`; the workflow `.github/workflows/deploy.yml` builds and publishes